-It is the policy of the County to provide residents, service providers, government agencies, and other stakeholders a sufficient time period (not less than thirty (30) days) to review and comment on proposed Consolidated Plan, Annual Action Plans, and Substantial Amendments.
+It is the policy of the County to provide residents, service providers, government agencies, and other stakeholders a sufficient time period as required by law, to review and comment on proposed Consolidated Plan, Annual Action Plans, Analysis of Impediments to Fair Housing and Substantial Amendments.
 All public notices advise interested persons of the process to submit comments.
 All CPD documents include a summary of all comments received during the public comment period.